 1- Pain within the hipbone i.e. lower abdomen.

-2- It usually occurs two weeks prior to menstrual period.
+2- It usually occurs two weeks prior to the menstrual period.

-4- From one cycle to the next the pain switches to either sides or it remain on one side for next few cycles.
+4- From one cycle to the next, the pain switches to either side or it remains on one side for the next few cycles.

-5- The pain duration ranges from minutes to next two days.
+5- The pain duration ranges from minutes to the next two days.

 6- The sensation of pain differs within individual’s i.e. uncomfortable pressure, sharp pains or cramps or twinges.